ľ¹ÏÓ°Ôº

 Political Context

 President Denis Sassou Nguesso was reelected in March 2021.
 He led the country for the first time from 1979 to 1992, returned to power in 1997, and has won all elections since 2002.
-The current Prime Minister, Anatole Collinet Makosso, who was appointed in May 2021, is leading a government whose priorities include institutional, economic, financial, social, and inclusive governance.
+The next presidential elections are scheduled for 2026.
+Since May 2021, the current Prime Minister, Anatole Collinet Makosso, who was reappointed twice, has been leading a government whose priorities include institutional, economic, financial, social, and inclusive governance.

 Social Context

-With a human capital index (HCI) of 0.42, the Republic of Congo is behind the average of 0.48 for its peer Lower Middle-Income Countries (LMICs).
+With a human capital index (HCI) of 0.42, the Republic of Congo is behind the average of 0.48 for its peer group of Lower Middle-Income Countries (LMICs).
 The country has made modest improvements in access to health and education but continues to face structural challenges.
 Infant mortality remains high at a rate of 32 deaths per 1,000 live births.
-By the end of primary education, only 37% of children achieve the required proficiency levels in math and 48% in French.
+By the end of primary education, only 30% of students are proficient in reading.
 Access to electricity stands at 67% of the population in urban areas compared to just 12.4% in rural areas.
 Access to clean water is another area where improvements are needed; 74% of the population has access to a clean water source, but this is significantly lower in rural areas at 46%, despite the country¡¯s considerable hydrological resources.

 The dynamics of social exclusion and drivers of fragility in the Republic of Congo are multidimensional and further exacerbated by poverty and inequality.
 These issues go beyond the spatial disparities between urban and rural areas, and are exemplified in the divide between population groups, with women, youth, persons with disabilities, and indigenous peoples (IPs) being the most vulnerable.
 In the 2021 international gender inequality index, the Republic of Congo was ranked 147 out of 170 countries, highlighting the extent of gender-based inequalities.
 Youth unemployment has also increased over the years and has reached around 42%, which puts additional strain on the country¡¯s fragility and social challenges.